 In my office most payments are made automatically.
 Services are handled without much human intervention.
 Billing/invoicing is on automatic, payments are made by automatic transfer, personal and business bills are set up for automatic payment by either credit card (for the rewards) or from the checking account and the credit card is set to pay the balance in full on the due date from the checking account.
 The process keeps flowing without any human intervention in one big circle.
 All parties can focus on their tasks instead of wasting time playing around with financial transfers.

 Think about what this really means.
-If the rapture were to happen this very second and God thought we were all worthy of the instant removal from earth to heaven and no one had a chance to turn off the electric generators, the economy would keep humming along fine.
+If the rapture were to happen this very second and God thought we were all worthy of the instant removal from earth to heaven and no one had a chance to turn off the electric generators, the economy would keep humming just fine.
 The automatic transfers would keep going round and round.
-In fact, the economy might actually start growing at a faster rate without people around to fuck it up!
+In fact, the economy might actually start growing at a faster rate without people around to mess it up!

 Now, if the economy will do fine without a living human on the planet, how bad will saving and investing half your income harm the economy?
 The arrogance it takes to even assume responsible spending behavior will destroy jobs and the economy blows the minds of intelligent people everywhere.